csalvador58/uw-jscript330b-final-project/README.md

 ### Pending
-- Delete functions and tests.
+- Delete functions and tests related to admin user.
 - Vendor and Verifier user functions and tests.
 Majority of code will follow admin related functions.
 - Setting up mocks for external components
 - Remaining Postman items for demo